meta-llama/llama-recipes/README.md

 > `<\|eot_id\|>` | This token signifies the end of the message in a turn i.e. the end of a single message by a system, user or assistant role as shown below.|
 > `<\|start_header_id\|>{role}<\|end_header_id\|>` | These tokens enclose the role for a particular message.
 The possible roles can be: system, user, assistant. |
 >
-> A multiturn-conversation with Llama 3 follows this prompt template:
+> A multiturn-conversation with Meta Llama 3 follows this prompt template:
 > ```
 > <|begin_of_text|><|start_header_id|>system<|end_header_id|>
 >